Autodesk-Forge/forge-tutorial-postman/DA43dsMax/instructions/task-3.md

 # Task 3 - Create an Activity

 An Activity is an action that can be executed in Design Automation.
-In this task you create and post an Activity to run a MAXScript.
+In this task, you create and post an Activity to run a MAXScript.

 ## Create a New Activity